omnivore-app/omnivore/self-hosting/GUIDE.md

 Redis is used as a queueing system, and for caching.
 If you have a Redis Instance already it is possible to remove this from the docker-compose and rely on the hosted Redis.
 You must replace the redis url for this.

-#### Minio
+#### Minio (Self-Host)
-Minio is an AWS S3 compatible Object storage service.
+Minio is an AWS S3 compatible Object storage service that you can self-host.
+It is included in the docker-compose file.
 It allows you to use the S3 Storage API.

 We also have a small client that creates the necessary buckets (createbuckets).
 See below:
 ```bash